Constitution of Ireland: Response

-When the draft new constitution was published, the Irish Independent described it as one of De Valera's "finest tributes to his predecessors".
+When the draft new constitution was published, the Irish Independent described it as one of de Valera's "finest tributes to his predecessors".
 The Irish Times criticised the constitution's assertion of a territorial claim on Northern Ireland, and the absence in its text of any reference to the British Commonwealth.
 The London-based Daily Telegraph included in its criticism the special position assigned to the Church of Rome under the new constitution.
 The Sunday Times concluded it would only help to "perpetuate division" between Dublin and Belfast.
 The Irish Catholic concluded it was a "noble document in harmony with papal teachings".

 When the new constitution was enacted, the British government, according to The New York Times, "contented itself with a legalistic protest".
 Its protest took the form of a communiqué on 30 December 1937, in which the British stated:

 The other governments of the British Commonwealth countries chose to continue to regard Ireland as a member of the British Commonwealth.
 A proposal by the Northern Ireland government that Northern Ireland be renamed "Ulster" in response to the new Irish constitution was aborted after it was determined that this would require Westminster legislation.

 The Irish government received a message of goodwill from 268 United States congressmen, including eight senators.
 The signatories expressed "their ardent congratulations on the birth of the State of Ireland and the consequent coming into effect of the new constitution", adding that "We regard the adoption of the new constitution and the emergence of the State of Ireland as events of the utmost importance."

 Feminists such as Hannah Sheehy Skeffington claimed that certain articles threatened their rights as citizens and as workers.
 Article 41.2, for example, equated womanhood with motherhood and further specified a woman's 'life within the home'.
 The Women Graduates' Association, the Joint Committee of Women's Societies and Social Workers, together with the Irish Women Workers' Union mobilised a two-month campaign seeking the provisions' amendment or deletion.

 The Republican Congress also critiqued the constitution's "stone-age conception of womanhood".
 Writing in the Irish Democrat, Peadar O'Donnell and Frank Ryan condemned the 1937 Constitution for upholding private property as a sacred, 'natural right' and declaring that capitalism was 'something ordained by Providence forever, amen!'
 The Congress further opposed the Roman Catholic Church's position as a 'State or semi-State church' in violation of republican principles and an offence to Protestants throughout the island.
 The 'Roman Catholic Bishops of the South', O'Donnell claimed, now functioned as 'the watchdogs of the private property classes'.

 Main provisions

-The official text of the Constitution consists of a Preamble and fifty Articles arranged under sixteen headings.
+The official text of the Constitution consists of a preamble, numbered articles arranged under headings, and a final dedication (Dochum glóire Dé agus onóra na hÉireann "For the glory of God and the Honour of Ireland", from the Annals of the Four Masters).
 Its overall length is approximately 16,000 words.
-The headings are: